Have you ever clicked the ‘Tweet’ button and refreshed the page several times, just to see a handful of likes and retweets to your post?

-Copromote is a social platform where you can share people’s social content, get points, place your content and people will share yours too in return for points.
-Optional, you can also buy points and invite friends in exchange for points.
+Copromote is a social platform where you can share people’s social content, get points and submit your content so other people will share your content.

-When I used Copromote a few years ago, I hated it.
+When I used Copromote a few years ago, I didn't like it too much.
 The quality of content I could share was low and I did not want to spam my followers with low quality content.

 Sign up with your Twitter account, set your preferences, click on your image, select profile, click on new boost and select the Tweet you like to boost.